google/WebFundamentals/src/content/en/tools/workbox/examples.md

 Uses the <a href="https://developer.mozilla.org/en-us/docs/web/api/broadcast_channel_api">Broadcast Channel API</a>
 to let you know when two responses are different.

-<a href="https://workbox-samples.glitch.me/examples/workbox-broadcast-cache-update/" class="btn">View Example</a>
+<a href="https://workbox-samples.glitch.me/examples/workbox-broadcast-cache-update/" class="button">View Example</a>

 #### workbox-cache-expiration

 Takes care of expiring cached entries based on the maximum number or age of entries.

-<a href="https://workbox-samples.glitch.me/examples/workbox-cache-expiration/" class="btn">View Example</a>
+<a href="https://workbox-samples.glitch.me/examples/workbox-cache-expiration/" class="button">View Example</a>

 #### workbox-routing

 Makes it easy to handle network requests using the response strategy of your choice.

-<a href="https://workbox-samples.glitch.me/examples/workbox-routing/" class="btn">View Example</a>
+<a href="https://workbox-samples.glitch.me/examples/workbox-routing/" class="button">View Example</a>

 #### workbox-runtime-caching

 Implements common cache strategies, and provides hooks to extend the default behaviors.

-<a href="https://workbox-samples.glitch.me/examples/workbox-runtime-caching/" class="btn">View Example</a>
+<a href="https://workbox-samples.glitch.me/examples/workbox-runtime-caching/" class="button">View Example</a>